-Troy Porco enters his 10th season at Virginia.
-Over the past eight seasons, he and head coach Mark Guilbeau have teamed to take the Cavalier program to new heights.
+Troy Porco enters his 11th season at Virginia.
+Over the past nine seasons, he and head coach Mark Guilbeau have teamed to take the Cavalier program to new heights.

 After seven years as an assistant coach with the Cavaliers, Porco was elevated to Associate Head Coach in 2012.

 In 2014-15, the Cavaliers captured their second consecutive ACC Championship and made their fifth straight NCAA Round of 16 appearance.
 In addition, Julia Elbaba and Danielle Collins earned ITA All-America honors.

 Virginia reached new heights in 2013-14, claiming its first ACC regular-season and championship titles and advancing to the quarterfinals of the NCAA Tournament.
 The Cavaliers won a school-record 24 matches and Collins won the first NCAA women's singles championship in school history.
 In addition, the Cavaliers earned a school-best four All-America honors.
 For his efforts, Porco was named the ITA National Assistant Coach of the Year.